WfBench: Workflow Benchmarks

 This is useful when you want to generate a benchmark with a specific structure or when you want benchmarks with the more detailed structure provided by WfChef workflow generation.

-Translating Specifications into Benchmark Codes
+Translating Specifications into Benchmark Code

 Warning